 - Rice (Cooked): Cooked rice has a high water content, so 1 kg contains fewer calories.
 Expect around 1,200 to 1,500 calories per kg.

 - Fruits and Vegetables: These foods are generally low in calories due to their high water and fiber content.
 1 kg of most fruits and vegetables will contain between 300 and 800 calories.
-For example, 1 kg of apples might have around 500 calories.
+Here's one way to look at it: 1 kg of apples might have around 500 calories.

 Factors Affecting Calorie Content